keithbabinec/Archivial/Doc/Commands/Remove-ArchivialProvider.md

 Removing a cloud storage provider means that new or updated files will not be backed up to that provider anymore, but existing files stored at that provider will remain.

-To view existing configured providers, run Get-OzetteProviders.
+To view existing configured providers, run Get-ArchivialProviders.
-This command supports piping from Get-OzetteProviders or manual invoke from the provider name.
+This command supports piping from Get-ArchivialProviders or manual invoke from the provider name.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-C:\> Remove-OzetteProvider -ProviderName "Azure"
+C:\> Remove-ArchivialProvider -ProviderName "Azure"
 ```

 Removes the configured Azure provider.

 ### EXAMPLE 2
 ```
-C:\> Get-OzetteProvider | Where Name -eq "Azure" | Remove-OzetteProvider
+C:\> Get-ArchivialProvider | Where Name -eq "Azure" | Remove-ArchivialProvider
 ```

 Removes the configured Azure provider, but using the pipeline scenario.